Helly Hansen Workwear

 Today of course Helly Hansen workwear is synonymous with high quality & reliability, the tool of choice for the serious tradesman and used globally as survival and rescue gear by emergency services including the Royal National Lifeboat Institution, the world’s oldest lifeboat service.

-Helly Hansen Workwear through the mid 20th century
+Helly Hansen in the 20th century

 Never one to sit still, the captain aimed to further improve the performance of his wet weather workwear.
 The 20th century saw major breakthroughs in the development of its layering principles and applied them in a new way known simply today as the 3-Layer system.
 The basic principle of the 3-Layer system is used now by many manufacturers and many might even remember your grandma telling you to wear 3 layers in the winter months.